2 minute tabletop (buildings)

 Everything stuck together, ready to be cut out.

-You might have white sections at the edges and will have a white line where the thickness of the paper shows though.
-Use a black pen, the bigger the better to cover up these bits.
-The camera makes the pen looks shiny and purple, but it looks ok in real life.
+To cover up any white margin and hide the white of the paper edge use a black marker pen, the bigger the better..
+The camera makes the pen looks shiny and purple, but it looks good in real life.

 When cleaning the edges go slowly, the last thing you want to do is slip and draw a line over the floor.